hgrange/cp4waiops-deployer/README.md

 This will delete all existing Alerts/Stories and inject pre-canned event, metrics and logs to create a story.

-ℹ️  Give it a minute or two for all events and anomalies to arrive in Slack. ℹ️  You might have to run the script 3-4 times for the log anomalies to start appearing.
+ℹ️  Give it a minute or two for all events and anomalies to arrive in AI Manager and Slack. ℹ️  You might have to run the script 3-4 times for the log anomalies to start appearing.